How to Find a Natural Gas Contractor

 - A qualified HVAC contractor licensed and registered with New Brunswick Public Safety.

 - ISNET certified.

 - Authorized to perform the installation and service of equipment and appliances for Enbridge's Rental Program.

-All Enbridge Representatives Wear a Visible Identification Card
+All Enbridge Representatives Wear has Visible Identification Card

-Any Enbridge representative that comes to your door will be carrying an ID card that is visible and displays the Enbridge logo, the representative's name, their photo and their company’s name.
-If a person claims to be from Enbridge or an Authorized Contractor for Enbridge but cannot produce valid ID:
+Any Enbridge representative who will be carrying an ID card is visible and displays the Enbridge logo, the representative's name, their photo and their company's name.
+Enbridge or an Authorized Claimant for Enbridge

 - Do not allow them into your home

 - Do not provide any natural gas billing information (an Enbridge representative will never ask to see your bill)